zhelezkov/Chip8Emu/README.md

 ## Code generate
 Using the command line, run chip8asm.exe by the assembler file name as a parameter.
 As a result, you will get a bin file, and two log file.

-`Assembler.txt` - it's a parsed file for greater clarity (was done for a static code analyzer, but it was not completed yet) `Assembler.log` - it's a log with all errors, variables, labels, and other information
+`Assembler.txt` - it's a parsed file for greater clarity (was done for a static code analyzer, but it was not completed yet) <br>
+`Assembler.log` - it's a log with all errors, variables, labels, and other information

 # DisAssembler